County Palatine of Durham: Early history

-The County Palatine of Durham emerged from the liberty known variously as the "Liberty of Durham", "Liberty of St Cuthbert's Land", "The lands of St. Cuthbert between Tyne and Tees" or "The Liberty of Haliwerfolc", the latter translates to "district of the holy saint's folk".
+The County Palatine of Durham emerged from the liberty known variously as the "Liberty of Durham", "Liberty of St Cuthbert's Land", "The lands of St. Cuthbert between Tyne and Tees", or "The Liberty of Haliwerfolc", the latter translating to "district of the holy saint's folk".
 St. Cuthbert gained a reputation as being fiercely protective of his domain.
 The origins of the Liberty trace back to the year 684, when King Ecgfrith of Northumbria bestowed a significant territory upon St. Cuthbert, following the latter's election as the Bishop of Lindisfarne.

-The Viking Invasions led to the shattering of the Kingdom of Northumbria into a series of successor polities.
-The Community of St. Cuthbert emerged as a prominent force, gaining control over expansive estates situated between the rivers Tyne and Tees, known as the Patrimony of St. Cuthbert.
-This territorial expansion began under the leadership of Bishop Ecgred, who acquired two substantial blocks in the south-east and south-west regions of the designated area between 830 and 845.
+The Viking invasions led to the shattering of the Kingdom of Northumbria into a series of successor polities, chief of which were the Kingdom of Jórvík and the Earldom of Bamburgh, or North English Kingdom.
+Between them emerged the Community of St. Cuthbert, which acquired expansive estates situated between the rivers Tyne and Tees, known as the Patrimony of St. Cuthbert.

+This process of territorial expansion began under the leadership of Bishop Ecgred, who acquired two substantial blocks in the south-east and south-west regions of the designated area between 830 and 845.

-In a strategic move in approximately 883, the diocese of Lindisfarne was translated to Chester-le-Street.
-This relocation was facilitated by Guthred, the Viking King of Northumbria, who granted the Community of St. Cuthbert the region between the Tyne and Wear.
-To this end, the Patrimony of St Cuthbert between the Tyne and Tees had emerged as buffer zone between the territories north of the Tyne, governed by the Anglian House of Bamburgh, and the Viking Kings based in York.
-The Liberty underwent another significant relocation in 995, when the diocese moved to Durham, a move that was accompanied by additional land grants.
+In a strategic move around the year 883, the diocese of Lindisfarne was translated to Chester-le-Street.
+The translation was facilitated by Guthred, the Viking King of Northumbria, who granted the Community of St. Cuthbert the region between the Tyne and Wear.
+Combined with the earlier estates between Wear and Tees, as well as further acquisitions between the Wear and Derwent, these estates already formed an ecclesiastical patrimony extending across the region that would become County Durham.

+Max Adams argues that the Community had taken up "a buffer position between the two rival kingdoms", operating as an autonomous ecclesiastical lordship between the Anglian rulers of Bamburgh and the Scandinavian kingdom based in York, while remaining "very much as the ally of the Men of York".
+Similarly, Adrian Green and A. J. Pollard note that, while Scandinavian settlement and cultural influence penetrated only a short distance north of the Tees, the Scandinavian Kings recognised the Community as a client ruler governing the district stretching to the Tyne, with both the rulers at Bamburgh and the Community of St Cuthbert claiming to represent the remnant of the old Northumbrian kingdom.